silox/speedrun-project/README.md

 Statistics are made of runs from `/runs` endpoint consisting of all runs including obsolete ones which were needed to be filtered out.
 Each user has up to one best run for each game.
+Runs without system region specified and games without runs were also excluded.

 ### Generated results